Journal of Computational Chemistry & Molecular Modeling (JCCMM)

-Proton Transfer Processes in Biological Reactions: A Computational ApproachSubmit Manuscript no this topic Topic Articles: 0
+Proton Transfer Processes in Biological Reactions: A Computational ApproachSubmit Manuscript on this topic

 Proton transfer (PT) reactions, in particular single (SPT), double (DPT) or multiple (MPT), are widespread phenomena in many branches of the life sciences.
 These reactions proceed through the transfer of the proton between donor and acceptor atoms, in some cases catalyzed by water molecules acting as a connector between these donor and acceptor atoms.

 PT reactions are governed by the transition state (TS), a stationary point on the potential energy surface with one imaginary frequency that connects reagent and product.
 Notably, the position of the TS on the potential energy surface is the point most responsible for the definition of the pathway of the PT reaction.
 While PT reactions usually proceed over the activation barrier, it can be also possible to proceed under the barrier of the reaction: only through tunneling, when the proton energy levels for the initial and final states become equal.
 The activation barrier of the PT reaction thus defines the tautomeric equilibria and kinetic parameters, e.g. lifetime and rate constants.

 It has been reliably found that the necessary and sufficient conditions for the successful tautomerization of the H-bonded complexes are: